davidpet/projects/README.md

 NOTE: technically the grpcio-tools part is not needed to run that api but is needed for the apps that use it in order to really make use of it (to allow for client/server communication).
 If just running python code to call openai, that step can be skipped.

 1. Create a conda environment with Python 3.11.
+1. If going to generate Jupyter notebooks (eg. via SnippetMaster), `conda install jupyter` (if didn't already do it from TensorFlow setup).
 1. `pip install termcolor`
 1. `pip install python_dotnev`
 1. `pip install openai`